-The School's governmental funds reported a combined fund balance of \$326,508 at June 30, 2021, an increase of \$121,559 from the \$204,949 reported at June 30, 2020.
-The School's General Fund reported an increase in fund balance for the year of \$39,953.
-There was a decrease in the amount of operational funds used to pay for the lease purchase agreement and a decrease in the state equalization guarantee from student enrollment and unit value.
-The School realized a decrease in some support costs due to available federal funding to pay for certain costs related to serving students in a distance learning environment, increased social and emotional supports, and expenditures needed to deal with COVID-19.
+The School's governmental funds reported a combined fund balance of \$366,222 at June 30, 2022, an increase of \$39,714 from the \$326,508 reported at June 30, 2021.
+The School's General Fund reported an increase in fund balance for the year of \$17,005.
+There was an increase in general fund revenue due to student enrollment and unit value.
+There was a corresponding increase in expenses, primarily in direct instruction and support services.
+During 2022, the federal food services program returned to onsite services increasing revenues and expenditures for this program.

 The Non-Major funds change annually based on a set of criteria.
-In 2021 these funds are comprised of Capital Improvements HB-33, SB-9 local and state match, Title XIX Medicaid, non-CRRSA Act ESSER II federal and other state reimbursement funds, this is a slightly difference set of funds from the year ended June 30, 2020.
+In 2022, most funds remained comparable to 2021, a COVID-19 fund CARES ACT was fully expended in 2021 and ARP ESSER III funds moved to major.
+Thereby resulting in lower Non-Major funds for 2022.
 Public School Capital Outlay, and most state and federal reimbursement funds (Non-Major funds) do not carry fund balance.
 All revenues are expended in the year received.
 The Capital Improvements and Title XIX Medicaid have fund balances.
-Program revenues, not including fiscal year 20 pension and OPEB revenues, increased by \$386,360 for the fiscal year ended June 30, 2021 due primarily to a new federal funding for assisting schools with serving students in a distance learning environment, increased social and emotional supports, and expenditures needed to deal with COVID-19.
+Program revenues remained fairly consistent and reflects the gradual use of the federal funding for assisting schools with increased social and emotional supports, and expenditures needed to deal with COVID-19 and related testing to stay programs.